 He created a unique public space where the citizens of this bustling cosmopolitan metropolis could come together to enjoy their city; a broad and sweeping boulevard that traced a path along the coast.

-From 1993 until 2000 he sat on the board of the Donmar Warehouse Theatre, personally subsidising the acclaimed London Theatre and saving it from closure until Lottery funding was allocated.
+From 1993 until 2000 Hani sat on the board of the Donmar Warehouse Theatre, personally subsidising the acclaimed London theatre and saving it from closure until Lottery funding was allocated.
 From 1998 he invested in the burgeoning field of London restaurants and membership clubs, building up the largest shareholding in the Soho House Group, before selling to Richard Caring, Caprice Ltd, in 2007.